 That being said, an appropriately designed monetary system can go a long way and, as you know, thinking about building the perfect system is often an excuse to do nothing.

 That’s why Happonomy has a few initiatives within the monetary sphere on its radar.
-Building and experimenting with this new circular monetary system is one of them.
+Building and experimenting with this new SuMSy model is one of them.

 As with software, it all starts with a Minimal Viable Product or MVP, which was the first version to explore the possibilities and to upgrade the design.